 As cuddly as our furry friends are, they play a part in environmental change.
 Pet waste, plastic poop bags, and plastic pet toys all have a negative impact on the environment.

 Also, cats and dogs are carnivores.
 As a result, they primarily eat meat.
-Animal rearing, meat production, and its supply chains contribute to greenhouse gas emissions, contributing to climate change.
+Animal rearing, meat production, and supply chains contribute to greenhouse gas emissions, contributing to climate change.

 Even when buying from eco-friendly pet product companies, it’s important to be mindful of the items your pet actually needs.
-Alternatively, you can buy the necessary items in bulk, reducing packaging, carbon emissions from driving to the store, and it can help you save money.
+Alternatively, you can buy the necessary items in bulk, reducing packaging and carbon emissions from driving to the store, and it can help you save money.
 Ultimately, it decreases the number of trips you make to buy supplies.

 To support an eco-friendly lifestyle, it’s vital to curb waste.
 If you’re someone who purchases impulsively, it’ll help create a shopping list before going out for pet supplies.
-This is one of the ways to curb overbuying, overspending and therefore reduce waste.
+This is one of the ways to curb overbuying and overspending and therefore reduce waste.

 Check out our guide to sustainable pet products for eco-friendly options.

 Besides the environmental effects, eco-friendly cat litter reduces odor and saves clean-up time.
-For your cat, make use of litter that contains materials that you can compost and will biodegrade.
-Brands are now making natural cat litters from materials like corn, dried wood, wheat and newspapers.
+For your cat, use litter containing materials that you can compost and will biodegrade.
+Brands are now making natural cat litter from materials like corn, dried wood, wheat, and newspapers.

 With dog waste as well, it can easily be washed into water bodies, causing harm.
-Although some people believe in flushing dog faeces, there’s the possibility that the microorganisms can end up in water bodies.
+Although some people believe in flushing dog feces, there’s the possibility that the microorganisms can end up in water bodies.